o19s/elasticsearch-learning-to-rank/guide/0-core-concepts.md

 ...
 ```

-Many learning to rank models are familiar with a file format introduced by SVM Rank.
+Many learning to rank models are familiar with a file format introduced by SVM Rank, an early learning to rank method.
 Queries are given ids, and the actual document identifier can be removed for the training process.
-Features are labeled with ordinals starting at 1.
+Features in this file format are labeled with ordinals starting at 1.
 For the above example, we'd have the file format:

 ```
 4   qid:1   1:0.0   2:21.5  3:100,...